nicky-nym/nicky-nym.github.io/index.md

 In the next 30 years, **by 2050**, we expect another **2.5 billion more people** to be living in cities.[^growth]

+Existing cities are **too few and too small**, by a factor of two, for everyone who will live in them by 2050.
 To handle the influx, cities will build another **2.5 trillion square feet** of new buildings.
 These numbers can be hard to believe at first.
 For different projects by different authors, see the [notes about urban growth](#growth) below.

 ```
 TODO: important quote?